 Now, however, a new series of international standards is transforming FM practice around the world.
 Known as the ISO 41000 – Standards in Facilities Management series, these draw together a common understanding of terminology and best-practice operations.

 This raises questions about what the standards do and contain, why these are needed and how they will help to transform FM practice.
-For answers, Sourceable spoke with Facility Management Association of Australia (FMA) CEO Nicholas Burt.
+For answers, Sourceable spoke with Facility Management Association of Australia (FMA) Chief Executive Officer Nicholas Burt.

 Four standards have been adopted thus far.